getcarina/getcarina.com/_best-practices/container-technologies-docker.md

 date: 2015-10-01
 permalink: docs/best-practices/container-technologies-docker/
 description: Introduction to container technologies, powered by the Rackspace Container Service
-docker-versions:
 topics:
   - best-practices
   - planning
 ---

 *Docker automates the deployment of applications within containers.
 Each container has a much smaller resource footprint than a comparable conventional virtual machine.
-Containers are most likely to be most immediately helpful in greenfield projects, where work can begin in a containerized environment rather than requiring conversion from other configurations.*
+Containers are most likely to be most immediately helpful in new projects, where work can begin in a containerized environment rather than requiring conversion from other configurations.*

 Docker is an open-source project primarily focused on automating the deployment of applications within containers.